What is a KPI?

-With the essentials!
 Sometimes there is misunderstanding about some of the basic, but important, concepts underlying performance management, and it’s imperative to start off correctly.

-When you know where you want your business to go, what you want it to achieve, and which areas of the business will be crucial for that, then those few KPIs should tell you if those crucial areas are performing sufficiently well.
+When you know where you want your business to go, what you want it to achieve, and which areas of the business will be crucial for that, then those few KPIs should tell you if those areas are performing sufficiently well.

 What examples of relevant KPIs can you give?

-Let’s start with manufacturing.
+KPIs in Manufacturing: Let’s start with manufacturing.
 In this environment, an effective key performance indicator might be “adherence to plan”.
 This is the critical measure of how well the factory did in making the products it was asked to make, on the day it was asked to make them.

 To check up on our performance in managing costs, a key performance indicator can be the amount of inventory we have in stock.
 This is often expressed in the number of days of inventory, or “finished goods turns”, the number of times your inventory is turned over in a year.

 If you have a million dollars’ worth of inventory in your warehouse, how many days would that inventory last you at your current or projected sales rate, if you made no further re-stocks of inventory?

-It’s a KPI worth understanding because it’s important both for managing costs (you want low inventory and high turnover) and customer satisfaction (you still need enough inventory to meet peak customer demand).
+It’s a KPI worth understanding because the inventory days metric is important both for managing costs (you want low inventory and high turnover) and customer satisfaction (you still need enough inventory to meet peak customer demand).

 Bob Arnold is a contributing Author to the Supply Chain Secrets Book Series.